Azure/AKS/examples/fleet/kuard-blue-green/README.md

 ### 3. Create service and service export in the member clusters

-1. Switch to `aks-member-blue` context to create the kuard service with an internal load balancer and service export:
+1. Switch to `aks-member-blue` context to create the kuard service and its service export:

    ```shell
    KUBECONFIG=member-blue kubectl apply -f https://raw.githubusercontent.com/Azure/AKS/master/examples/fleet/kuard-blue-green/kuard-export.yaml